Penny Pritzker: Government and political involvement

-Secretary of Commerce
+Secretary of Commerce (2013–2017)

+Nomination and confirmation

-Pritzker was nominated as United States Secretary of Commerce by President Barack Obama on May 2, 2013.
+On May 2, 2013, President Obama nominated Pritzker for United States Secretary of Commerce.
 To avoid conflicts of interest, Pritzker agreed to sell her interest in at least 221 companies and resign from 158 entities, including the Hyatt board of directors and the Chicago Board of Education.
-Later that month, on May 23, the Senate held its confirmation hearing, which covered a variety of topics.
+On May 23, the Senate held its confirmation hearing, which covered various topics.
 Although Pritzker's family business dealings had been a target of Republican criticism when Obama announced her nomination, only three questions at the hearing related to her family.
-Pritzker was confirmed by the full Senate on June 25, by a vote of 97 to 1.
-Pritzker was sworn in as secretary on June 26, 2013.
+The Senate confirmed Pritzker on June 25 by a vote of 97 to 1.
+She was sworn in on June 26.

+Tenure

 Among Pritzker's priorities was the Trans-Pacific Partnership (TPP), a proposed trade agreement that would have been the "largest regional trade agreement in history".
-Pritzker supported the TPP as a way to provide market access to U.S. businesses and as a way for the U.S. to set the standards for trade.
-Leading up the 2016 presidential election, in which both major party candidates openly opposed the TPP, Pritzker and other Obama officials continued to push for the TPP's passage in Congress.
-Ultimately, Congress failed to pass the TPP bill.
+Pritzker supported the TPP as a way to provide market access to U.S. businesses and for the U.S. to set the standards for trade.
+Leading up the 2016 presidential election, in which both major-party candidates opposed the TPP, Pritzker and other Obama officials continued to push for its passage.
+Congress did not pass the bill.

 Pritzker named a Digital Economy Board of Advisors, which included tech industry CEOs and academics, to advise on policy.
-Pritzker also expanded the IP attache program, which helps the tech industry protect their intellectual property abroad.
-As secretary, Pritzker also created the Commerce Data Advisory Council to identify priorities for the Department of Commerce, a prolific publisher of data intended to allow businesses to plan and innovate.
-Pritzker served as the lead negotiator for the United States in the E.U.–U.S. Privacy Shield, an agreement governing how companies transfer digital data from Europe to the United States.
+She expanded the IP attache program, which helps the tech industry protect their intellectual property abroad.
+Pritzker also created the Commerce Data Advisory Council to identify priorities for the Department of Commerce, a prolific publisher of data intended to allow businesses to plan and innovate.
+She served as the lead negotiator for the United States in the E.U.–U.S. Privacy Shield, an agreement governing how companies transfer digital data from Europe to the U.S.

-Following President Obama's announcement that the United States would move towards normalizing relations with Cuba, Pritzker traveled to Cuba.
-Although Obama's change in policy did not end the U.S. trade embargo, since ending the embargo required an act of Congress, Pritzker met with Cuban trade ministers and other officials to discuss the changing relationship between the two countries and to lay the groundwork for more economic involvement.
+After Obama's announcement that the United States would move toward normalizing relations with Cuba, Pritzker traveled to Cuba.
+Although Obama's change in policy did not end the U.S. trade embargo, since ending the embargo required an act of Congress, Pritzker met with Cuban trade ministers and other officials to discuss the two countries' changing relationship and lay the groundwork for more economic involvement.

-Following her tenure as secretary, Pritzker returned to PSP and the private sector.
+After her tenure as secretary, Pritzker returned to PSP and the private sector.

+U.S. Special Representative for Ukraine's Economic Recovery

+On September 14, 2023, President Biden appointed Pritzker as the U.S. Special Representative for Ukraine's Economic Recovery.
+In this role, she worked with the Ukrainian government, the G7, the EU, international financial institutions, international partners and the US private sector.

+During her first visit to Kyiv in her new role, Pritzker met with President Volodymyr Zelenskyy, the prime minister and government officials, and the Speaker of the Verkhovna Rada.

+Pritzker resigned on August 6, 2024.